Google Sheets for Customer Support: Save and Manage Support Emails

 - Respond outside Google Sheets -- Sheets is for tracking, not sending replies.
 Reply to customers from your email client, then update the ticket status in the spreadsheet.

-- Use shared access wisely -- Give your support team edit access.
+- Use shared access wisely -- give your support team edit access.
 Each person creates their own filter views to see their queue without cluttering the sheet for others.

-- Track resolution time -- Add a "Resolved Date" column.
+- Track resolution time -- add a "Resolved Date" column.
 The difference between Date and Resolved Date tells you how long tickets take to close.
 Use this to spot bottlenecks.

-- Don't delete resolved tickets -- Keep them.
+- Don't delete resolved tickets -- keep them.
 They become a searchable knowledge base for recurring issues.
 When a similar problem comes in, search the sheet to find how it was resolved before.

-- Review metrics weekly -- Use your formula summary to track ticket volume, category distribution, and resolution times.
+- Review metrics weekly -- use your formula summary to track ticket volume, category distribution, and resolution times.
 This data helps you prioritize product fixes and staff support coverage.

 Limitations